cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 This may take a long time, because in BFT Time if the value a validator reads from its local clock is smaller than the time of the previous block, then the time it sets to a new block will be the time of the previous block plus `1ms`.
-It may take a while, but blocks times eventually converge to real time.
+It may take a while, but block times will eventually converge to real time.

 ## See Also